kebaldwi/DNAC-TEMPLATES/Variables.md

 #### Bind Variables

-Within DNA Center it is possible to Bind Variables to devices.
-Within DNA Center versions 1.2 and 1.3 this can only be used and populated by the device for use in **DayN Templates**.
+Within Cisco Catalyst Center it is possible to Bind Variables to devices.
+Within Cisco Catalyst Center versions 1.2 and 1.3 this can only be used and populated by the device for use in **DayN Templates**.
 When used in **Onboarding Templates** the variable is not populated at this time although we believe that to be a roadmap item.
 Once the device is in the inventory this data populated by the dvice during onbaording may be used throughout the script to make decisions.
 For example if it is a 48 port 9300 the product ID would be populated with C9300-48U and so you can make decision trees to program 48 ports based off that value.
 See DayN Templates for more information.

 ##### Building a Bind Variable